-There is a policy for a minimum average requirement of 15 hours/week contact time in year one, 12 hours/week contact time in year two and flexible contact hours/week in year 3, during the full undergraduate programme.
-This contact time encompasses a range of face to face activities as described below.
+There is a policy for a minimum average requirement of 15 hours / week in the foundation year and year one and 12 hours / week contact time over the course of the full undergraduate programme.
+This contact time encompasses a range of face: face activities as described below.
 In addition, a range of other learning activities will be embedded within the programme which, together with the contact time, will enable learning outcomes to be achieved and demonstrated.

 On the Agriculture (Livestock Production) programme teaching is a mix of scheduled, independent and placement learning

-Scheduled learning may include: lectures, seminars, tutorials, project supervision, demonstration, practical classes with livestock; fieldwork, external visits to farms and allied industries including abattoirs, processors; work based learning on the institutions farm; supervised time in laboratories.
+Scheduled learning may include: lectures, seminars, tutorials, project supervision, demonstration, practical classes with livestock; fieldwork, external visits to farms and allied industries including abattoirs, processors; work based learning on the institution's farm; supervised time in laboratories.
 Scheduled sessions may vary slightly depending on the module choices made.